 Open the application by entering the application or publication number, then click on "Submit observations" at the top of the page.

 Procedural acts cannot be performed by email.
-If the dedicated web-based form is not working you can always file your observations by post, fax or on Form 1038 within the Online filing software or CMS.
+If the dedicated web-based form is not working you can always file your observations by post, fax or on Form 1038 within the Online filing software or Online Filing 2.0.

 To receive a copy of your third-party submissions, you must actively tick the box on the submission form.
 This is deliberate, and intended to enable third parties to remain anonymous if they so wish.